Germany decries Russia's publication of diplomatic notes on Ukraine | DW | 18.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Germany and France have accused Russia of flouting diplomatic protocol.
-Moscow had published confidential correspondence over a proposed meeting on resolving the conflict in eastern Ukraine.
+Germany and France have accused Russia of flouting diplomatic protocol after Moscow published confidential correspondence over a proposed meeting on resolving the conflict in eastern Ukraine.

 Lavrov said they were intended to show Moscow's diplomatic stance on continuing the talks had been publicly misrepresented.